Sweet Potato Casserole

 - Drain water off potatoes and place in a large bowl.
 Add brown sugar, butter, salt, cinnamon and vanilla to potatoes.

 - Mash the sweet potatoes with a potato masher or electric mixer.
-Fold in ¼ c. of chopped pecans.
+Fold in ¼ cup of chopped pecans.

-- Place potato mixture in a 1 quart baking dish sprayed with nonstick cooking spray.
+- Place potato mixture in prepared pan.
 Sprinkle with remaining chopped pecans and then top with marshmallows.

-- Bake at 375 degrees for 25-30 minutes or until warmed through and marshmallows are golden brown.
+- Bake in preheated oven at 375 degrees Fahrenheit for 25-30 minutes or until warmed through and marshmallows are golden brown.
+Remove from oven and serve immediately.

 Tips